Blown Away on the Bayou

 Now proudly part of The Whirlybird Project 501(c)(3) Nonprofit

-Now in its fourth year, the Summit offers immersive instruction in harmonica, acoustic Blues guitar, mandolin, fiddle, accordion, and voice—led by world-class musicians from Louisiana and beyond.
+Now in its fourth year, the Summit offers immersive instruction in harmonica, blues guitar (including slide, Piedmont, Delta, and Chicago styles), fiddle, accordion, voice, and mandolin upon request—all led by world-class musicians from Louisiana and beyond.
 Whether you’re a beginner or an old hand, a full-time student or a curious drop-in, you’ll find a rhythm and a place here.

 But this isn’t just about lessons—it’s about connection.
-Shared meals, spontaneous jams, live performances, and late-night jams are woven into the experience, creating a community where music is the language and joy is the goal.
+Shared meals, spontaneous jams, soul-stirring performances, and late-night music-making are all part of the experience.
+Around here, music is the language, and joy is the goal.

-To enrich cultural understanding, nurture musical passion, and celebrate the Blues in the Acadiana region.
+To enrich cultural understanding, nurture musical passion across generations, and celebrate the Blues in the Acadiana region.

 Grant Dermody